microsoft/vscode-docs/docs/python/python-tutorial.md

 Let's build upon the previous example by using packages.

-In Python, packages are how you obtain any number of useful code libraries, typically from [PyPI](https://pypi.org/).
+In Python, packages are how you obtain any number of useful code libraries, typically from [PyPI](https://pypi.org/), that provide additional functionality to your program.
 For this example, you use the `matplotlib` and `numpy` packages to create a graphical plot as is commonly done with data science.
 (Note that `matplotlib` cannot show graphs when running in the [Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/about) as it lacks the necessary UI support.)

 Return to the **Explorer** view (the top-most icon on the left side, which shows files), create a new file called `standardplot.py`, and paste in the following source code: